ProdPreva1l/ResentPrelude/docs/Server-Implementation.md

 - All packets are sent over the PluginMessage channels
 - All channels use the `PRE` namespace (Example: `PRE|TTOT`)
 - Your plugin must depend on `PreludeAPI`
-- You must run `Prelude.getInstance().validateConnection(Actor actor)` sometime in the connection phase, preferably the on join event to avoid conflicts
+- You must run `Prelude.getInstance().validateConnection(Actor preludePlayer)` sometime in the connection phase, preferably the on join event to avoid conflicts

 All methods that require a player use the `Actor` object you can obtain an Actor by adding [PlayerAdapter.java](/Bukkit-Adapter/src/main/java/prelude/adapter/PlayerAdapter.java) to your project